HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 2. System Stability

-Windows system is not lightweight or speedy; instead tends to get sluggish over time.
+Windows OS is not lightweight or speedy; instead, it tends to get sluggish over time.
 You may feel your system is outdated if not adequately maintained.
-Linux system is much quicker and doesn’t demand lots of resources.
+Linux systems are much quicker and don’t require lots of resources.
 It can run on age-old hardware and modern high-end machines as well.

 Linux or Windows: System Stability